matgou/filenotify/README.md

 ```
 ## Exemple of usage

-### A Influx/Grafana dashboard of file status
+### Idea 1 : A Influx/Grafana dashboard of file status

-With the filenotify daemon, you can store file's status in influxdb and build Grafana dashboard to visualise file in directory.
+With filenotify daemon, you can store file's presence status in influxdb (and time) to build Grafana dashboard.
+The goal is to visualise file in directory whitout accessing to server, and keep file modification timestamp.

 ![influxgrafanascreenshot](https://framagit.org/matgou/filenotify/-/raw/master/docs/influx_grafana_screenshot.png?inline=false)

+### Idea 2 : A sftp proxy gateway

+TODO : Filenotify can watch directory and bounce each receive file to an other server.
+This is usefull when final server is behind a firewall.

+### Idea 3 : A clamav live scan agent

+TODO : Filenotify can watch directory and call clamav on each file writing.

 ## General usage